Temperature and Relative Humidity (RH)

 The National Park Service Conserve-O-Gram series has several documents that deal with practical topics relating to environmental monitoring of collections including:

-The Canadian Conservation Institute Notes offer practical advice about issues and questions related to the care, handling, and storage of cultural objects.
-Relevant Notes include:
+The Canadian Conservation Institute Notes offer practical advice about issues and questions related to the care, handling, and storage of cultural objects, including the CCI Environmental Monitoring Equipment Loans Program.

 Appelbaum, Barbara.
 1991.Guide to Environmental Protection of Collections.
 Madison, Connecticut: Sound View Press.